ofelcan164/API/sections/file_types.md

 Get File Types
 --------------

-* `GET /file_types.json` will return all the file types for the authenticated user.
+* `GET /file_types.json` will return all the file types for the account given that the authenticated user is within a permission group with metadata access.

 ```json
 [